Are you suffering from Hashimoto’s or hypothyroidism?

 And, believe it or not, there are a great many people who strongly believe (I happen to be one of them) that certain therapies may be able to prevent the so-called inevitable decline of thyroid function in your body.

-The reasons that most conventional doctors including family practice doctors and endocrinologists don't believe in this approach (11) is because there aren't clinical studies to fall back on to prove that these therapies are effective.
+The reason that most conventional doctors including family practice doctors and endocrinologists don’t believe in this approach (11) is that there aren’t clinical studies to fall back on to prove that these therapies are effective.

 But just because there aren’t studies proving that they work doesn’t mean that they don’t!

 You have to remember that it costs a lot of money to conduct a clinical study and most of that money comes from pharmaceutical companies who have “skin in the game” in the form of some sort of medication (12).

 They are willing to provide money for a study to see if their drug positively impacts Hashimoto’s, but they have little incentive to fund a study for supplements or other natural therapies which may compete with their own medication.